kumbulanit/t-sql/sql trainning/untitled/module 3/Lesson2_Eliminating_Duplicates_with_DISTINCT.md

 FROM Employees
 ORDER BY Title;

--- Find all unique salary amounts
+-- Find all unique BaseSalary amounts
 SELECT DISTINCT BaseSalary
 FROM Employees
 ORDER BY BaseSalary DESC;